pierpaolo28/pierpaolo28.github.io/about.md

 </div>

 ## Technical Writing
-- Towards Data Science Associate Editor and Top Writer in Artificial Intelligence
+- Towards Data Science Associate Editor and Writer.
-- freeCodeCamp and KDNuggets Contributor
+- freeCodeCamp, KDNuggets and Tech4future Contributor.

 ## Conferences
 - Open Data Science Conference 2020 (Europe): Took part at the 2020 Open Data Science Conference as a team member of the SAS UK booth, in order to showcase the latest advancements of the SAS Viya data analytics platform.